 Flightscope Mevo Plus can can easily monitor: ball and club speed, smash factor, carry distance, roll distance, total distance, lateral landing, shot dispersion, shot type, distance to pin, skills score, vertical launch angle, horizontal launch angle, angle of attack, spin, spin axis and spin loft.

-What you won’t get with Mevo Plus, (you would need to shell out for a higger end launch monitor), is data regarding the club face and club path.
-These include parameters such as face-to-path, face-to-target, club path, dynamic loft, swing plane horizontal, swing plane vertical, low point, curve, in-depth chipping data or putting data.
-Well, there has to be a reason to spend another $10,000+ on the top model, right?
+What you won’t get with Mevo Plus (yet – until the Mevo Plus Pro Package is released), is data regarding the club face and club path.
+These include parameters such as face-to-path, face-to-target, club path, dynamic loft, swing plane horizontal, swing plane vertical, low point, curve as well as in-depth chipping data or putting data.

-If you’re not sure what each of these terms mean, don’t worry, we’ve got a dedicated article on launch monitor data coming soon.
+If you’re not sure what each of these terms mean, check out my dedicated post all about launch monitor data parameters.

 Of course, this is more than enough data for the vast majority of golfers to spend a lifetime working through in order to perfect their game.
 The FlightScope Mevo Plus delivers an astonishing level of insight when you consider the relatively low price point.